BTBRBorn/selfGPT/README.md

 architecture than already existing ones (inference and/or training).

-We will still need multi gpu training of course but if I can invent a more efficient architecture, I can find investment much more easily to train a multi gpu model.
+We will still need multi gpu training of course but if I can invent a more efficient architecture, I can find investment much more easily to train a multi gpu model, and build a team to help me.

 Since I wanted to experiment with different vocabulary sizes, I also wrote a tokenizer class that can be trained with BPE.

-So far I used it only with my laptop's gpu (Nvidia GeForce RTX 3600 6G).
+So far I used this module only with my laptop's gpu (Nvidia GeForce RTX 3600 6G).
 I got validation loss around 3.9 without even trying (FineWebEdu 10BT dataset).
 This was only for confirming that everything works properly.
 I will run a real training run with a P100 and share the results.

 # Usage
 Even though module is written for personal use for now, I still think someone might want use it so I will share code snippets here on how to train a model with it.
-To download and process the data we use download_data.py.
+To download and process the data into shards in the form of numpy arrays, we use download_data.py.
+The dataset is FineWebEdu 10TB.
+It is hardcoded but if you like you can change it by changing one line inside download_data.py.
 You can just type following in terminal:

 `python download_data.py`